windhaunting/numericalComputing4/README.md

 # numericalComputing4

-1.
-Gauss-Jordan Elimination to compute the inverse
+1.Gauss-Jordan Elimination to compute the inverse
 2. Matrix calcuation for Linear regression coefficients